jamesukiyo/learning-notes/Learn JavaScript - Beginner.md

 Now let's take a look at how the 2nd part functions.
 As usual, we start the for loop with `for` and there are the 3 expressions as we discussed previously.
 However, now it looks a little different:

 1. `let i = 0;` - here we are initializing our iterator variable using the name `i`, short for index, instead of `counter` like we had earlier.
 This functions in exactly the same way, we start the index at position 0 (the first position) of the array, in this case.
-2. `i < vacationSpots.length` - here is the stopping condition, so the loop will keep iterating as lothe iterator variable `i` is less than the length of the array `vacationSpots` which is 3.
+2. `i < vacationSpots.length` - here is the stopping condition, so the loop will keep iterating as long as the iterator variable `i` is less than the `.length` of the array `vacationSpots` which is 3.
+3. `i++` - the iteration statement which adds 1 to `i` for each loop.

+Finally, we clog the phrase 'I would love to visit `${vacationSpots[i]}`'.
+This may look confusing but it basically means that for each iteration, we output the phrase at `i`'s position and the template literal changes to be Bali, Paris or Rovaniemi from the array `vacationSpots`